dcos/examples/nifi/1.10/0.1.0-1.5.0/managing/index.md

 #### Prerequisites

 + Enterprise DC/OS 1.10 or newer.
-+ Service with a version greater than 2.0.0-x.
++ Service with 1.5.0 version.
 + [The DC/OS CLI](https://docs.mesosphere.com/latest/cli/install/) installed and available.
 + The service's subcommand available and installed on your local machine.
   + You can install just the subcommand CLI by running `dcos package install --cli --yes nifi`.